PWM: Policy Learning with Multi-Task World Models

 Abstract

-Reinforcement Learning (RL) has achieved impressive results on complex tasks but struggles in multi-task settings with different embodiments.
-World models offer scalability by learning a simulation of the environment, yet they often rely on inefficient gradient-free optimization methods.
-We introduce Policy learning with large World Models (PWM), a novel model-based RL algorithm that learns continuous control policies from large multi-task world models.
-By pre-training the world model on offline data and using it for first-order gradient policy learning, PWM effectively solves tasks with up to 152 action dimensions and outperforms methods using ground-truth dynamics.
-Additionally, PWM scales to an 80-task setting, achieving up to 27% higher rewards than existing baselines without the need for expensive online planning.
+Reinforcement Learning (RL) has made significant strides in complex tasks but struggles in multi-task settings with different embodiments.
+World models methods offer scalability by learning a simulation of the environment, but often rely on inefficient gradient-free optimization methods for policy extraction.
+In contrast, gradient-based methods exhibit lower variance but fail to handle discontinuities.
+Our work reveals that well-regularized world models can generate smoother optimization landscapes than the actual dynamics, facilitating more effective first-order optimization.
+We introduce Policy learning with multi-task World Models (PWM), a novel model-based RL algorithm for continuous control.
+Initially, the world model is pre-trained on offline data, and then policies are extracted from it using first-order optimization in less than 10 minutes per task.
+PWM effectively solves tasks with up to 152 action dimensions and outperforms methods using ground-truth dynamics.
+Additionally, PWM scales to an 80-task setting, achieving up to 27% higher rewards than existing baselines, without relying on costly online planning.

 Video